11 Best Practices to Conduct a Comprehensive SEO Competitive Analysis

 4. Off-page SEO and backlinks

-Looking at where your competitors are earning their backlinks is important to build upon your own off-page SEO strategy.
+Looking at where your competitors earn their backlinks is important to build upon your off-page SEO strategy.
 Tools such as Ahrefs can help you fetch high-quality backlink data from your competitors.
-When you have the list of backlinks used by your competitors, you can find new link-building opportunities to increase both your page and domain authority.
+When you have the list of backlinks used by your competitors, you can find new link-building opportunities to increase your page and domain authority.

 5. Keep An Eye On Social Media

-Use a good social media listening tool like Meltwater or Talkwalker to analyze the social media strategy of your competitors.
-IT can help you understand how your competitors are using social media platforms, what kind of content they are publishing, how often they are publishing, how are they engaging with their followers, etc.
+Use a good social media listening tool like Meltwater or Talkwalker to analyze your competitors’ social media strategies.
+IT can help you understand how your competitors use social media platforms, what kind of content they publish, how often they publish, how they engage with their followers, etc.

 6. Analyze Site UX

-Google has put a laser focus on improving user experience and most of its major algorithm updates have revolved around better mobile experiences, improved page results, and faster page downloads.
-To stay ahead of the pack, optimize your sitemap and page download speed as well as ensure your website content is created keeping in mind the user’s intentions.
+Google has focused on improving user experience, and most of its major algorithm updates have revolved around better mobile experiences, improved page results, and faster page downloads.
+Optimize your sitemap and page download speed to stay ahead of the pack and ensure your website content is created considering the user’s intentions.
 Look at your competitor’s landing pages to understand their click depth and check their PageRank distribution.
-In case you don’t have someone on the team to manage it, take help from a web agency.
+If you don’t have someone on the team to manage it, get help from a web agency.

 7. Track Ad Spend

-If you are still being outranked by your competitors despite following all these tips, then chances are your competitors are spending a lot more on ads and using paid traffic campaigns to drive conversions.
+If your competitors still outrank you despite following all these tips, then chances are your competitors are spending a lot more on ads and using paid traffic campaigns to drive conversions.
 While it may not be wise to match your competitors blindly, it is recommended that you oversee their Google Ads campaigns, promoted content, paid posts, and banner ads to understand what type of content is being promoted through advertising.

 8. Most linked Content

-You should try to identify the most linked content of your competitor.
-This will help you create your own such page that can potentially create more referrals and buzz on the internet.
+It would help if you tried to identify the most linked content of your competitor.
+This will help you create your page, potentially creating more referrals and buzz on the internet.
 Use the ‘skyscraper’ technique to create such content.
 The method involves creating even better content around a similar topic, making it visible to everyone who links to your competitor’s page, and requesting people to link to your web page since it has superior content.

 9. Discover new keyword opportunities